EllaBrands/stanDev/Home.md

-The Stan Wiki here is primarily intended for developers, both active and new to Stan.
+Welcome to the Stan wiki.
+This page is primarly inteded for developers, both active and new to Stan.

 ### Contents
 * [General Notes for Developers](#general-notes-for-developer-process)